Cardiology

 heart failure,

-Moreover, even if the cardiovascular system is in fact associated with blood, cardiology is not interested in hematology and its pathologies.
+Furthermore, even though the cardiovascular system is inherently linked to blood, cardiology does not deal with hematology and its pathologies.

 It should be noted that cardiovascular pathologies are today the main cause of death in Belgium, as in most Western countries.